BhadraAnirban/dynamic_component_to_HTMLElement/README.md

 ```
 entryComponents: [SignatureControlComponent]
 ```
-### In the component (I have used EditTemplateComponent) where you are going to create the component and add to the HTML element.
+### In the main component (I have used EditTemplateComponent) where you are going to create the component and add to the HTML element.

 Inject ComponentFactoryResolver, ViewContainerRef, Renderer2 using the constructor.
 ```